Or3stis/apparatus/docs/docs.md

 ASTo was designed with modularity and extendability in mind.
 Each module performs a specific function.

 As with any Electron application, the first file that is being executed is the `main.js`.
-The `main.js` renders the `index.html` which is used as the home page of the app, so we can navigate to the different development phases.
+The `main.js` renders the `index.html` which is used as the home page of the app so that we can navigate to the different development phases.

 Each phase has its own `.js` file where its graphical interface is dynamically generated.
 The files are stored in the `app/src/phaseUi` directory.